- Read our review guidelines

 From the early kayaks being used for hunting and the transportation of people and goods, modern kayaking has come a long way and has been steadily gaining in popularity in recent years.

 A special report, published in 2015, found that kayaking had become the most popular form of paddling in the USA, with 13 million Americans participating in kayaking compared to 10 million Americans taking part in canoeing.

-In areas with warmer climates, sit on top kayaks are a good idea if you’re looking to be able to jump into the water for a quick swim and get back on easily.
+In areas with warmer climates, sit on top kayaks are a good idea if you’re looking to be able to jump into the calm waters for a quick swim and get back on easily.
 But you will get wet from splashes on a sit on top kayak, which is why it’s often popular in hot weather or warmer countries.

 Kayaks can come in both single person and tandem in both sit on top and sit inside kayaks, so it’s possible to go on joint paddling trips no matter which type you prefer.

-A canoe will often have a bench at either end, with one close to the bow and the other close to the stern, so when there are two people paddling they are positioned one in front of the other.
+A canoe/canoes will often have bench seats at either end, offering two seats, with one close to the bow and the other close to the stern, so when there are two people paddling they are positioned one in front of the other.

 What Are Canoes Used For?

 Traditionally, canoes (often a dugout canoe like the oldest canoe) were used as a mode of transportation, whether it was carrying gear or people.
 But now they are not only used as a means of travel but they’re also used in a range of sports and activities.

 Although reports suggest that between 2010 and 2014, there was a slight decline in the number of people canoeing, there were still 10 million people in the USA participating in canoeing in 2014.

 Canoes are popular in slower moving water, such as rivers and lakes and are good for exploring with your family since they have good initial stability.
 They’re ideal for family camping trips and they are stable enough that capsizing is quite difficult.
 Even kids can very comfortably help paddle!